FESOM/tripyview/README.md

 # tornad=6.1 --> its the only combination where this features works in moment!!!
 (pip install jupyter_server==1.23.6 jupyter_client==7.3.2 tornado==6.1)

-# the classic notebook support seems to end with jupyter_server==2.0.0 if you further
+# On my laptop i had problems with the classic notebook support beyond jupyter_server==2.0.0
+# and had to downgrade it to jupyter_server<2.0.0.
+However on HPC albedo that didnt
-# want to use the classical notebook
+# seems to be the case.
 (pip install "jupyter_server<2.0.0")
 ```